Obi-ah/Robotics-Project-4/README.md

    - Install any required dependencies as specified in the `docs/README.md`.

 2. **Running the Robot:**
-   - Follow the instructions in the `doc/README.md` to start the robot.
+   - Instructions to start the robot will be updated in the `doc/README.md` .

 3. **Emergency stop:**
-   - Stop the robot with a priority control signal.
-See details in `docs/README.md`
+   - Instructions to stop the robot with a priority control signal will be updated in `docs/README.md`

 ## Contributors